nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 <details>
 <summary>Reveal the answer!</summary>
 <br>
-<p>In a sole proprietorship, business income and expenses are reported on the owner's personal tax return using Schedule C. The owner is subject to self-employment taxes, which include Social Security and Medicare taxes, and these are calculated using Schedule SE.</p>
+<p>In a sole proprietorship, business income and expenses are reported on the owner's personal tax return using Schedule C. </p>
+<p>The owner is subject to self-employment taxes, which include Social Security and Medicare taxes, and these are calculated using Schedule SE.</p>
 </details>

 <h3>How are sole proprietorships different from other business structures?</h3>